 International Pressure: The founding of the United Nations in 1945 gave newly independent countries a forum to raise global support for decolonization around the world.
 In 1960, a bloc of African and Asian nations organized a resolution calling for the “complete independence and freedom” of all colonial territories.
 The resolution passed without opposition, signaling a clear denunciation of colonialism on the global stage.

-Click on a case study to learn more about it.
+Click through each case study to learn more about it.

 How did former colonies build their nations?

 After achieving independence, postcolonial leaders began the difficult work of setting up new governments.
 They faced huge decisions: How should their governments be organized?
 Who would be in charge?
 And which policies would best ensure safety and stability while propelling economic growth?

 Let's explore the different ways new nations responded to such challenges.

 Political Challenges: Many countries emerged from colonialism with little political experience.
 The Democratic Republic of Congo, for instance, had never held an election prior to independence.
 Other countries, like Guinea, lacked trained personnel or even physical infrastructure; when France ceded the West African colony in 1958, the French government recalled more than four thousand of its citizens—many of whom worked as judges, teachers, and doctors—and instructed them to destroy everything they could before leaving.
 As a result, the new Guinean administration came into office with public buildings in ruins and government workers lacking training from those who had ruled the country for over six decades.

 New administrations also faced the legacy of colonial borders, which many imperial powers had drawn with little regard for national, political, or economic realities on the ground.
 As a result, when decolonization occurred, countries were often rife with internal division.

 So how did former colonies approach the task of creating competent, stable, and representative governments?